piepdx/pie-cookbook/drafts/working-draft-contextual.md

 That is, it did us no good to strive to set up the program up as the onramp to the Silicon Valley elite and a bevy of investors—because we didn’t have the access that would have enabled this.
 Instead, we took only the parts of each program we had the ingredients to effectively recreate.

-## So which is speed dating or matchmaking?
-Both.

-Unfortunately, there is no easy answer.
-It's a balance of both types of mentoring.

-Why?
-Well, in our experience, we've learned that each model has its pros and cons.
-That is why we have always opted to run a hybrid model.
-Most accelerators try to do the same.

-				99. Mentor engagement
-					100. Formal
-						101. Presentation with Q&A
-							102. As we mention above, founders only care about the problem they’re experiencing today, right now.
-To further the disconnect, even if a mentor provides step-by-step instructions with excruciating details, the founder will never be able to recreate the steps, moments in time, or luck that founder had.
-							103. For this reason, we suggest that mentor presentations primarily be used as an anecdotal learning experience.
-Not a teaching one.
-							104. Your primary objective with this format is to convince your founders that they, like the mentor, are capable of succeeding.
-							104. Mentors, therefore, should avoid chest thumping.
-They should be comfortable sharing stories of failure, mistakes, and missteps.
-Things the mentors wish they had done differently.
-Stories about how they got lucky.
-And things they wish they had known during their journey.
-							105. This allows the founders to extract the content that is important and relevant to their current frame of mind and ask clarifying questions as needed.
-						100. Workshops